“A woman must have money and a room of her own if she is to write fiction.” — Virginia Woolf, A Room of One’s Own

-A Room of One’s Own took place in New York, in the beautiful domestic space of a brownstone in Harlem, from February 28 to March 8, 2020.
-The show was open during NADA New York Gallery Open.
-Inspired by Virginia Woolf’s famous essay on the need for space within a male-dominated industry, the exhibition candidly acknowledges the obstacles encountered by women artists, which are too often separated from contemporary discourse on financial security, time and individual freedom.
+Anca Poterasu Gallery opens the group-show A Room of One’s Own, taking place in New York, in the beautiful domestic space of a brownstone in Harlem, from February 28 to March 8, 2020.
+The show is open during NADA New York Gallery Open with a special event on Saturday, March 7 at 7:00 pm.

-Following the flux of consciousness in Woolf’s essay, the exhibition allowed itself to be inhabited by shifting identities and improbable answers.
-The conceptual room opened its hidden doors to fiction, to travels outside its premises, no longer wishing to gaze longingly at the horizon, but rather to become the limitless line across which Other spaces are born.
+Following the flux of consciousness in Woolf’s essay, the exhibition allows itself to be inhabited by shifting identities and improbable answers.
+The conceptual room opens its hidden doors to fiction, to travels outside its premises, no longer wishing to gaze longingly at the horizon, but rather to become the limitless line across which Other spaces are born.